-Three journalists said they were hit with crowd-control munitions by federal law enforcement officers while covering protests in Portland, Oregon during the early morning hours of July 20, 2020.
+Cory Elia said he was hit with crowd-control munitions by federal law enforcement officers while covering protests in Portland, Oregon, during the early morning hours of July 20, 2020.

-The Portland-based journalists were filming one of the many protests that broke out in response to police violence and in support of the Black Lives Matter movement following the May 25 death of George Floyd, a Black man.
-A viral video showed a white police officer kneeling on Floyd’s neck during an arrest in Minneapolis.
-Floyd was later pronounced dead at a local hospital.
+The Portland-based journalist was covering one of the many protests that broke out in response to police violence and in support of the Black Lives Matter movement following the May 25 death of George Floyd, a Black man, while in police custody.

 The Portland protests, held nightly since late May, had grown more intense as the presence of federal law enforcement increased in early July.

-Federal agents also fired munitions that “flew past our heads,” Elia told the Tracker.
+Federal agents also fired munitions that “flew past our heads,” Elia said.
 “We were stuck on the corner and munitions were flying all around us, preventing our exiting the area.”

-While a number of federal agencies had officers in Portland in July, it wasn’t clear to Lake which agency the officers were from.
-McLam said she believes Border Patrol agents were present at the demonstration she covered because of the uniform patches she photographed.
+While a number of federal agencies had officers in Portland in July, it wasn’t clear which agency the officers were from.
 The Department of Homeland Security, which coordinated the federal presence in Portland, didn’t respond to requests for comment.

 The U.S. Press Freedom Tracker documents journalists assaulted, arrested, struck by crowd-control ammunition or tear gas or who had their equipment damaged in the course of reporting.
 Find all incidents related to Black Lives Matter and anti-police brutality protests here.